-On a cold day in late December 2019, in true slow travel fashion, we decided to wander around Saint Germain.
+On a cold day in late December 2019, in true slow-travel fashion, we decided to wander around Saint Germain.
 It was the perfect day to explore Rue Dupuytren, and my husband kindly indulged me.
 We found the tiny street, only about 50 meters long, tucked behind the Odeon Metro station.
 It’s lined with creamy stone buildings, and a few wooden storefronts remain.
-There are a wide variety of door styles, a few colorfully painted but most left bare, with blue and white enamel numbers set above.
-Number 10 is especially interesting with a heavy, exposed half-timber beam above, a clue to the Rue Dupuytren’s late 17th-century origins.
+It has a wide variety of door styles, a few colorfully painted but most left bare, with blue and white enamel numbers set above.
+Number 10 is especially interesting with a heavy exposed half-timber beam above, a clue to the Rue Dupuytren’s late 17th-century origins.

 I was immediately captivated by the red door at number 8 and the beautiful wooden storefront next door.
 Standing before it, I felt certain the fictitious bookstore would be located right there.
 While conducting some research for this post, I found that the storefront of No. 8 was the location of the original Shakespeare & Company.
 It was open there from 1919 until 1921, when owner Sylvia Beach moved it to 12 Rue de l’Odéon.
 How serendipitous that I would be drawn to this storefront.
 Surely it was the location the author had in mind for The Good Novel.

 As is so often the case, many of the locations I feel I’ve “discovered” have already been captured by my favorite photographers of the 19th and early 20th centuries.
 Eugene Atget captured Number 2 at the bottom of the hill, which is a different building altogether now.
 Charles Marville’s 1866 view, below, looks toward the top of the street.
 The photo is accompanied by a wonderful history of the street on this site.